jindeli05/OrderSystem/README.md

 customer
 - make an order
      - A list of product items with their price and quantity is diplayed
-     - The custimer is allowed to select and add to the order
+     - The customer is allowed to select and add an item to the order
+     - The order is process accordingly
      - Once done, customer sees the total price which will include tax and discount
+     - A notification is sent to the customer notififying him/her about his/her order whiles thanking him/her.

      Business rules :
      - If the customer does not have sufficient funds prompt the customer